 Khushali Shah, co-founder of the blog Healthy and Khush, recommends C4 Original Pre-Workout.
 It contains 1 gram of creatine nitrate, plus other ingredients like beta-alanine and caffeine.
 “It has an optimal dosage of creatine and caffeine,” she says.

-What may do: Prevent acid buildup and increase endurance.
+What it may do: Prevent acid buildup and increase endurance.

-Evidence shows that using creatine and beta-alanine together can Human Kinetics Journal “Effect of creatine and beta-alanine supplementation on performance and endocrine responses in strength/power athletes” View Source .
+Evidence shows that using creatine and beta-alanine together can increase lean muscle mass and aid in body fat reduction Human Kinetics Journal “Effect of creatine and beta-alanine supplementation on performance and endocrine responses in strength/power athletes” View Source .
 You can get beta-alanine from foods like red meat, fish, and poultry, but if you’re supplementing with beta-alanine, shoot for 2–5 grams per day.

 Ness Rating: Healthy-ish